ajaydabe/High-Availability-Web-Architecture-with-Load-Balancing-Domain-Routing/Demo.md

 Let's try if our domain is working or not.

-We don't have purchased domain so we have try it from our instance.
+We don't have purchased domain so we have to try it from our instance.

 We can use below command to reach out to our servers